shaunisrani/data-science-portfolio/projects/health_analytics/sleepiness-analysis/README.md

 # Sleepiness & Health Indicators Analysis (COGS 108)

 ## Objective
-Investigate relationships between sleepiness-related measures and demographic or health indicators, and evaluate whether these variables support baseline predictive signals for identifying high-risk or diagnostically relevant groups.
+Investigate relationships between sleep quaity measures and neurodegenerative diseases such as Parkinson's and Alzheimer's, and evaluate whether these variables support baseline predictive signals for identifying high-risk or diagnostically relevant groups.

 ## Data
 - Observational, tabular dataset used in the COGS 108 final project.